New Car Theft Odds Data for 2023: Which Models Are Most at Risk in the UK?

 The provided data on the most stolen cars, UK costs and odds of occurrence come from the statistics published by the DVLA (Driver and Vehicle Licensing Agency).

-The share of total motor vehicle theft cases considers how frequent the models were found among the stolen car database UK figures.
+The share of total motor vehicle theft cases considers how frequently the models were found among the stolen car database UK figures.
 The stolen cars UK odds account only for the number of car thefts of the model, weighed against the total number of models in Great Britain.

 When investigating sensitive data related to criminality, such as the rates of car theft or the odds of knife crime in London, we advise you to seek the guidance of authorities.
 We provide data strictly for informational purposes.